-Strength is expressed in two distinct ways:
+Strength, as associated with cmu, is expressed in two distinct values:

 Cmu compressive strength is the psi calculated from the net area of the individual unit.
 The minimum average net compressive strength per ASTM C90, as of the 2014 edition, is 2000 net psi.
 Previous editions of C90 indicated 1900 net psi.

 f'm, specified compressive strength of masonry, is the value used in design of the masonry wall.
 This is the strength specification that really matters, as it is the strength upon which the structural design is based.
 Notice it is the strength of masonry, not units.
 It is the compressive strength of the assemblage of masonry units, mortar, and grout.

 California Building Code (CBC) Sections 2105.1 and 2105A.1 refer to TMS 602 for compliance with the specified f'm value.
 One of two methods must be used (not both): 1) unit strength method or 2) prism test method.

 Unit strength method.
 Code allows an "assumed" value of f'm to be selected based upon specifying the net compressive strength of the masonry unit.
 (TMS 602 Table 2.)
 Unit strength relies on individual cmu and masonry grout strengths, and the type of mortar.
 For example, specifying a high-stress unit at 3250 net psi, an f'm of 2500 net psi would be allowed without substantiation by prism test.

 Note: CBC Section 2105A.2.1. does not allow the unit strength method for design strengths over 2000 net psi.
 Prism testing must be used.